-Total bonded debt outstanding decreased by \$1.0 billion, or approximately 5.6 percent, from the prior fiscal year to a total of \$16.9 billion at June 30, 2023 due to new debt issued being less than scheduled amortization and debt service payments.
+Total bonded debt outstanding decreased by \$1.0 billion, or approximately 5.6 percent, from the prior fiscal year to a total of \$16.9 billion at June 30, 2023 due to new debt issued being less than scheduled amortization and debt serves to e payments.
 The majority of the outstanding bonded debt serves to finance educational facilities (\$6.7 billion), the Florida Hurricane Catastrophe Fund (\$3.5 billion) and transportation (\$6.0 billion).
 New and refinanced bonded debt issues for 2023 totaled \$1 billion.
-Availability payment agreements contracts outstanding decreased from the prior year by \$115 million or 4.29 percent to a total of \$2.6 billion.
+Availability payment agreements contracts outstanding decreased from the prior year by \$115 million or 4.3 percent to a total of \$2.6 billion.
 The annual debt service requirements decreased from \$2.1 billion in 2022 to \$1.7 billion in 2023.
-The annual debt service payment experienced a notable reduction of almost \$400 million or 19 percent.
-This decline can be mainly attributed to the completion of the final milestone payment for the 1-4 P3 in FY 2022.
-The annual debt service is projected to decrease to approximately \$1.6 billion through Fiscal Year 2024 to approximately \$794 million in FY2033.
+The annual debt service another service is projected to decrease to the completion of the final milestone payment for the 1-4 P3 in FY 2022.
+The annual debt service is projected to decrease to approximately \$1.6 billion through Fiscal Year 2024 to approximately \$1.6 billion \$1.6 billion \$1.6 billion \$1.6